Itinerary

 Do I need travel insurance?

-What to do If my flight is cancelled or delayed?
+What to do if my flight is cancelled or delayed?

-If you experience a delay or cancellation to your flight, please get in contact with the AlpsAdventures guide team by WhatsApp/ phone at the number on your confirmation/dashboard.
+If you experience a delay or cancellation to your flight, please get in contact with the Alps Adventures guide team via WhatsApp or phone at the number on your booking confirmation or dashboard.
 This is the quickest way to get a response.
-You can call or send a WhatsApp message.
 We can then look at the options available to you.

 Should I tip the guide?

 If you feel your guide has done a good job, a tip is always appreciated as a way to recognise the care, skill, and energy they put into making your trip enjoyable and safe.
 Guiding involves much more than leading the way – your guide also manages logistics, navigates changing conditions, supports the group, and creates a memorable experience.
 While tipping is entirely at your discretion, it is a meaningful way to show your appreciation.
-We would recommend a 20 Euro per person minimum.
+We would recommend 20 EUR per person as a minimum.

 Can I join you as a solo traveller?